Thanks to my beautiful and courageous friend, Britt Schaeffer, who's poem about her experience with an abusive spouse inspired me to write my own…

 And so, it wasn't until I was free from my marriage and the stronghold he had on my daily life, that I began to grasp the level of psychological abuse I had endured.
 Notice all of the wrong-thinking mentioned in the examples above.
 The man hit me multiple times…that's abusive.
 He manipulated me sexually…that's abusive.
 He made a sport of trying to crush my spirit…that's abusive.
 He was relentlessly overbearing…that's abusive.
 But I was coerced into viewing it differently at the time.

-All those years I had been brainwashed to believe that I was crazy, that my mind wasn’t functioning properly, and that I was mentally unstable (“You’re the one on ‘crazy pills’,” he would say).
+All those years I had been brainwashed to believe that I was crazy, that my mind wasn't functioning properly, and that I was mentally unstable ("You're the one on 'crazy pills'," he would say).
 I was made to think that I was the toxic one in our relationship, that I was the one who was never satisfied.
 I was told over and over again that because I was not actively taking to heart the wisdom he was trying to instill in me through his countless lectures, that I was sabotaging our marriage.
-And by lectures, I mean lengthy diatribes where I was required to sit quietly and make proper eye-contact as he scolded me about my many shortcomings.
+And by lectures, I mean lengthy diatribes where I was required to sit quietly and maintain proper eye-contact as he scolded me about my many shortcomings.
 These lectures were typically followed by his action plan for me to fix my inadequacies (note: He was never wrong, so it was always up to me to make the changes.)

 Worse yet, he tried to convince me that God was displeased with me because I wasn't being a dutiful and obedient wife.
 It is true that I would not blindly follow my husband's orders: not out of obstinance (I truly desired to be respectful to his wishes) but because he regularly did and said things that blatantly contradicted Biblical teaching.
 He would claim I was a traitor because I questioned some of his decisions and his decision-making processes.
 I was vilified because I didn't stand united with him as he "disciplined" our children in excessively cruel ways.
 He often told me that he had been gifted with Godly wisdom, so it wasn't necessary for his dictates to align with the Bible because both were directly from God.